jimmieego/Web-Accessibility-Best-Practices/presenter-notes.md

 So we recommend a four-step process to test accessibility of web applications.
 The four steps are automated test, keyboard test, screen reader test, and color test.

 This is also the process we follow at Esri.
 It breaks down the testing to a logic flow, and it minimizes the switching between different types of tests that we need to do.

+## 31. Automated test with aXe

+aXe is an extension that you can install in Chrome and Firefox.
+It tests the rendered page in Chrome and Firefox.
+It reports any violations against a set of accessibility rules and best practices.
+A big advantage of aXe, compared to other automated testing tools, is that it is relatively conservative, meaning it tends to report less false positives.
+And aXe itself is accessible.
+Keyboard users and non-sighted users should be able to use aXe for automated tests.

+## 33. Keyboard test

+The second step is keyboard test.
+This means using the Tab key or Shift and Tab keys to move focus on the page, using Enter key to click links, and using Enter or Space key to click buttons.
+Some interactive elements, like menus, tabs, or select, may require the arrow keys.

+The goal of the keyboard test is to see if the web page provides the same functionalities to keyboard users as mouse users.
+It may help to unplug or disable the mouse, and try to use the keyboard to perform the tasks that mouse users would do.
+If an interactive element does not have keyboard focus or it cannot be tabbed to, there is a keyboard accessibility issue.
+If the focus jumps around on the page, there could be a keyboard accessibility issue as well.

+## 34. Screen reader

+The third step is testing using screen readers.

+A "screen reader" is the generic term for a program that helps blind people use a computer.
+Simply put, a screen reader will "read" (speak) the content of a page to the blind user.

+A blind person using a screen reader experiences a website linearly, a little bit at a time.
+If an element does not have enough information for the screen reader to read what it is, the blind user may have difficulty understanding what the element is meant for.

+Due to time limitation, we will not discuss details of using screen readers.
+But here is recommended pairing between screen readers and browsers.
+VoiceOver is the built-in screen reader in MacOS, so it works well with Safari.
+NVDA is a free screen reader in Windows and it is recommended for Firefox.
+Jaws is another screen reader in Windows and traditionally it works well with Microsoft browsers like IE and Edge.
+Jaws requires a paid license.

+## 35. Screen reader basics

+We recommend these two video tutorials for VoiceOver and NVDA.
+They cover the basic commands to read and interact with web content for testing purposes.
+Both of the videos are parts of the a11ycasts series on Youtube.
+We will share this presentation so you will have the URLs.

+## 36. Color test

+The last step is manual color test.
+This step is necessary because automated test tools cannot cover all color issues.
+For example, a background may use color gradient, not a single color.
+And for information like error messages, we have to manually look at it to see if they use color only to communicate the meaning.